 18055 Rostock, Germany

 Those with an interest in culture will find much to appeal to them in this Hanseatic city, from music to theatre and art.
-Rostock’s Volstheater stages various performances throughout the year, from dance and music to orchestral and theatrical performances.
+Rostock’s Volkstheater theatre stages various events throughout the year, from dance and music to orchestral and theatrical performances.
 For those who enjoy independent theatre, the ‘Hochschule für Musik und Theater’ (HMT) is a popular venue.
-Events are staged there regularly, including some which are even free of charge.
-Fans of modern and contemporary art will enjoy a visit to the Kunsthalle Rostock.
+Events are staged there regularly, including some that are even free of charge.
+Fans of modern and contemporary art will enjoy a visit to the Kunsthalle Rostock gallery.
 It is home to a collection of nationally and internationally famous artworks.
-Various special exhibitions are held at regular intervals throughout the year.
+Various special exhibitions are held regularly throughout the year.

 As most of the main attractions are located in Rostock’s Old Town, these can all be easily reached on foot.
-Other attractions which are slightly further afield, such as the Rostock Zoo or the Warnemünde beach, can be easily reached on public transport.
+Other attractions which are slightly further afield, such as the Rostock Zoo or Warnemünde beach, can be easily reached by public transport.
 With the Verkehrsverbund Warnow (VVW) network, you can use the same ticket to travel on trains, trams, busses and ferries through Rostock and the surrounding district.
 A regular day ticket for Rostock costs €6, a weekly ticket costs around €20.
 If you only intend to spend one or two days in the Hanseatic city, you can use the RostockCARD.
 This can be purchased for €12 (24hrs) or €17 (48hrs) and covers travel in the Rostock area, as well as discounts to various attractions in and around Rostock.